Xilinx/PYNQ/docs/source/quick_start.rst

    .. image:: ./images/pynq_quick_start.jpg
       :align: center

-* Insert your memory card, USB cable (Micro-B), and Ethernet cable into the board
+* Insert your memory card and connect the USB (Micro-B) and Ethernet cables to the board

 * Set the boot jumper to SD